jacobobryant/platypub-biffweb-theme/docs/01-tutorial/00-build-a-forum.md

 ---

 To help you learn the ropes, we'll build a discussion application similar to Discord, Slack, and the like.
-We'll call it *Eelchat*.
+We'll call it *eelchat*.

-In Eelchat, users can create communities, each of which has a collection of channels.
+In eelchat, users can create communities, each of which has a collection of channels.
 There will be different types of channels:

 - Chat, where all the messages are displayed in the same chronological feed.